 Optional badge: A badge, by itself, can be used to capture the total count of matches.
 In this case, since navigation is also being used, it displays the match number that the user is highlighting compared to the total number of matches.

-Optional navigation: The navigation feature allows the user to navigate one-by-one through the matched results.
+Optional navigation: The navigation feature allows the user to navigate 1-by-1 through the matched results.
 It will correspond to the count that is within the badge.

 The advanced search variant is intended for more advanced search use cases across multiple attribute-value pairs.
 It allows users to enter complex search queries from the keyboard or to fill out a search form.
 Use this component for search or filter queries that involve many attributes and when you want to give the user the option to use a form to complete the search criteria.